FelixOnline/v2/content/articles/2012-10-5-preparing-for-winter-by-becoming-an-ironman.md

 subtitle: >
   Ned spends so much time running and cycling that he probably doesn't have a degree to come back to... all for charity, so, worth it?
 date: "2012-10-05 13:30:38 +0100"

 # Attributes from Felix Online V1
 id: "2628"
 old_path: /sport/2628/preparing-for-winter-by-becoming-an-ironman
 aliases:
  - /sport/2628/preparing-for-winter-by-becoming-an-ironman
+imported: true
+comments:
+ - Your first triathlon is going to be tough Their is no way to sugar coat it Go into it with the goal of hanivg fun and finishing it Focus on your strengths Running Run 45 times a week and mix 24 days of biking in there Make sure you do some brick workouts ie bike and then run workout right afterwords Mix in some swim training when you can and make sure your comfortable in open water lake ponds river This is prob more important than actually being good at swimming Also practice your transitions taking off wetsuit getting on bike putting on running shoes you can save alot of time just by being good in between the swim bike and runThe training program you mentioned is decent but it depends on what the distance of the triathlon is Sprint Distance Olympic Distance other I would personally always take one day off a week I also dont substitute strength workout for a cardio workout because the cardio is much more important in triathlon The min amount of time you should spend trai

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true